Orlyval: Future

+Following the extension of line 14 to Orly Airport, Orlyval faces an uncertain future.
+By 2028, Paris Metro Line 18 is scheduled to link the airport with the RER B and C lines at Massy-Palaiseau.

+As of October 2024, Île-de-France Mobilités is considering options on the future of the line.
+The first option would be the modernisation of the line with three additional stations built to serve the local community (around €290 million) – this is being lobbied for by the towns of Antony and Wissous as well as the Paris-Saclay community.
+The second option would be the dismantling of the line (around €150 million), with possible reuse of the right of way as a cycle path or bus lane.

+Groupe ADP – the operator of Orly Airport – desires that the line be converted to a "internal shuttle" to transfer people between Orly 1, 2, 3 and Orly 4.

 Fares and ticketing

 Travel between the airport's terminals is free of charge.
 Passengers travelling to or from Antony station must pay, and exit fare gates are in place at Antony for passengers coming from the airport.

-The one-way fare for the six-minute ride from Orly to Antony or vice-versa is €9.30 as of August 2017; this is not affected by the fare cap of €5 on RER tickets announced in March 2022.
+The one-way fare for the six-minute ride from Orly to Antony or vice-versa is €11 as of March 2023; this is not affected by the fare cap of €5 on RER tickets announced in March 2022.
 Children aged 4 to 10 pay half fare and babies aged 3 and under are free.
 Combined tickets valid onwards to a RER station are available with fares depending on the distance travelled.
 The only other ticket valid for the route is the Paris Visite 1 to 5 day pass; Mobilis day tickets and Navigo season tickets are not valid.